Climate Action in Creston

 Being a Wynndel resident I come into Creston regularly by car, but would prefer to biking the distance to eliminate emissions.
 However, the highway shoulders (Hwy 3A and Lower Wynndel Road) are narrow and unsafe to bike on.
 Does the Town have any plans to create bike paths for such commutes or is this beyond the Town's scope of jurisdiction?
 If so, could the Town request the RDCK to consider such a proposal?

-Aloha69 asked over 1 year ago
+Aloha69 asked almost 2 years ago

 Thanks for your comment.